HELLO, slushy, muddy and dripping March. The big thaw they’re calling it. Although I prefer ‘Thor’ as it conjures up warmer images. 😛

 I also managed a solo stand up paddle boarding day (without falling in) from Chirk Marina to Llangollen and back which was fantastic since the weather was so kind to me!
 Paddleboarding is the perfect conversation starter and I love how many people take an interest in what I’m doing.
 I’m always happy to share and I hope it encourages people to try it for themselves.

 February has been a rest month although not out of choice.
-We’ve been hiding mostly (from the snow) at Rik’s mums which has been quite nice actually.
-It’s the universe’s way of helping me to slow down… Talking of family sadly we lost my aunty but we also welcomed a new life as Rik’s brother and his wife had a baby girl!
+We’ve been hiding mostly (from the snow) at a family home.
+It’s the universes way of helping me to slow down… Talking about family, sadly we lost my aunty but we also welcomed a new life as Rik’s brother and his wife had a baby girl!
 Life’s funny like that isn’t it?

 March, the month of life, new beginnings, awakenings, and colour.
 Bring it on.